roke22/Laravel-ssh-client/README.md

 ## Laravel Ssh Web Client

 Ssh Web Client that use Laravel and websockets to connect to a SSH server by a webclient.

+Now you can store the server and the credentials in the app but the password is encrypted with a custom password.
+Even if someone get the database access can not read the password because the decrypt password is needed and must be inserted before connect.

+You have more info at https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt

 You need to have libssh2 installed in your server and host the project on a linux server, you can check libssh2 with a "phpinfo()" more info at http://php.net/manual/en/book.ssh2.php